kabrabharat/Electric-Pole-detection-using-darknet/README.md

 The images are then labeled using a tool which draws a rectangle around the image where the pole is located.
 These labeled images are resized and proccessed to reduce its size before training the neural network.
-The neural network is trained on these images and can succssfully detect poles on a image or video with accuracy upto 97% at 30 FPS video.
+The neural network is trained on these images and can succssfully detect poles on a image or video.

 # Training Chart (graph)
 ![](chart.png)